 “Is that a good thing?”

 I couldn’t answer her question—but my mind reeled: how many critics would rip an artist like Geronimo for putting on someone else’s image?
 How many more will want to?
 She looked at me like I had the answer—perhaps forgetting I was the one who asked the original question.
 Platitudes, full for sentiment but empty for comfort, dribbled out of my mouth.
 Only now as I am writing do I remember a pertinent conversation after a private concert on the night before the 2017 eclipse.
-I was privileged as a nascent fan to watch a performance by Sol Seed, freshly on tour for their latest and greatest long-player, The Spark and meet the various band members while bartering for CD’s.
-Eventually I met lead vocalist Michael Lennon, expressed my fandom’s birth from an earth-shattering medley cover of “I Shot The Sheriff>Soul Sacrifice” two summers prior and then began to spitball on the nature of taste and human reciprocity, Lennon’s reply to which I will paraphrase:
+I was privileged as a nascent fan to watch a performance by Sol Seed (freshly on tour for their latest and greatest long-player, The Spark) and meet the various band members while bartering for CD’s.
+Eventually I met lead vocalist Michael Lennon, expressed my fandom’s birth from an earth-shattering medley cover of “I Shot The Sheriff>Soul Sacrifice” two summers prior and then began to spitball on the nature of taste and human reciprocity, when Lennon replied to my spiel and I will paraphrase: